Web5design/twit/README.md

 1. jQuery Plugin &rarr; checkout our [jQueryPlugin feature branch](https://github.com/grayghostvisuals/twit/tree/feature/jQueryPlugin)

 2. Due to unauthenticated Twitter API requests being limited to 150 per hour we're working out a way to cache them properly.
 Feel free to chime in if you have a better way or are great with Twitter's oAuth (350 per hour)

+### UPDATES AND NEWS
+August 16, 2012 &ndash; API v1.1 migration period
+1. Version 1.1 of the Twitter API. [https://dev.twitter.com/blog/changes-coming-to-twitter-api](https://dev.twitter.com/blog/changes-coming-to-twitter-api)
+    * required authentication on every API endpoint
+    * a new per-endpoint rate-limiting methodology
+    * changes to our Developer Rules of the Road, especially around applications that are traditional Twitter clients.

 ### CONTRIBUTING REQUIREMENTS
 1. No Whitespace